The National College Health Assessment is Coming to Cal State LA!

 Is There an Incentive for Participation?

-All students who submit a survey by the submission deadline — November 30, 2018 — will be automatically entered in a random drawing for campus bookstore gift cards.
-A total of twelve gift cards will be awarded – two $100, two $50 and eight $25 gift cards.
+All students who submit a survey by the submission deadline will be automatically entered in a random drawing for campus bookstore gift cards.
+A total of twenty $25 gift cards will be awarded.
 In addition, students may benefit by knowing they have assisted in providing accurate information regarding health and wellness behaviors on our campus.

 Are There Any Risks Associated with Participation?